slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Employers are just trying to find somebody they like, that's what «culture fit» is.
 Often is not how good you are, you just have to be liked while being sufficiently good.
 Go into job interviews with a story in mind.
 All an interviewer really wants to know is if he can spend eight hours a day around you.
 And people like people like themselves.
 - Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.

-> *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*
+> *"Bad professionals make money off their customers, good professionals make money for their customers."
+-- Jacques Mattheij*

-> *'We value “T-shaped” people.
+> *"We value “T-shaped” people.
 That is, people who are both generalists (highly skilled at a broad set of valuable things—the top of the T) and also experts (among the best in their field within a narrow discipline—the vertical leg of the T) (...)
 An expert who is too narrow has difficulty collaborating.
 A generalist who doesn’t go deep enough in a single area ends up on the margins, not really contributing as an individual.
-Where you choose to be deep should be an area of interest to you and which the market values.' -- Valve employee book*
+Where you choose to be deep should be an area of interest to you and which the market values."
+-- Valve employee book*

-> *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*
+> *"Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*

-> *'Your best job will be one that you were unqualified for because it stretches you.
-In fact only apply to jobs you are unqualified for.' -- Kevin Kelly*
+> *"Your best job will be one that you were unqualified for because it stretches you.
+In fact only apply to jobs you are unqualified for."
+-- Kevin Kelly*

 ### On resumes